| home | catalogue | history | references | appendix |

 of these landward races never palls at Waikiki.

-One seems
+One seems to

-to vision Pharaoh's Horses in mighty struggle against backwashing waters,
+vision Pharaoh's Horses in mighty struggle against

-arriving nowhere, dying and melting impotent upon the sand.
+backwashing waters, arriving nowhere, dying and melting

 Jack, to whom beauty is never marred by knowledge of its why and wherefore, has explained to me the physics of a breaking wave.